andremadureira1993/FavoriteRecipes/documentation/architecture/Architecture-definitions.md

 ### How

-Implementation of the create a account option, authentication using Basic (Username:Password in base 64 encoded) and for the Authorization the token retrieved from spring security after authentication.
+Implementation of the create a account option, authentication using username and password, and for the Authorization will use a JWT token from spring security

 ## Restful patterns